arangodb/docs/3.10/arangosearch-performance.md

 ## Stored Values

-It is possible to directly store the values of document attributes in View indexes with the View property `storedValues` (not to be confused with `storeValues`).
-You can only set this option on View creation.
+It is possible to directly store the values of document attributes in `arangosearch` View indexes and inverted indexes with the `storedValues` property (not to be confused with `storeValues`).
+You can only set this option on View and index creation.

-View indexes may fully cover `SEARCH` queries for improved performance.
+View indexes and inverted indexes may fully cover search queries by using stored values, improving the query performance.
 While late document materialization reduces the amount of fetched documents, this optimization can avoid to access the storage engine entirely.